Marvin4200/PureCount/PRIVACY_POLICY.md

 ## 7. Children's Privacy

-- CountingNo1 is intended for users aged 13 and older
+- PureCount is intended for users aged 13 and older
 - We comply with Discord's age requirements
 - We do not knowingly collect data from children under 13
 - If we discover such data, we will delete it immediately